grucloud/grucloud/bausaurus/docs/CLI/gc.md

 Commands:
-  info [options]                 Get Information about the current project new                            Create a new project init|i                         Initialise the cloud providers uninit|u                       Un-initialise the cloud providers plan|p [options]               Find out which resources need to be deployed or destroyed
+  info [options]                 Get Information about the current project new [options]                  Create a new project init|i                         Initialise the cloud providers uninit|u                       Un-initialise the cloud providers plan|p [options]               Find out which resources need to be deployed or destroyed